-“You lost me on that one.
-I also don’t know a lot of French poetry.”
+“You lost me on that one,” he said.
+“Also, I don’t know a lot of French poetry.”

 “Verlaine, but that’s okay.
-Also you’re welcome for the drinks, but thank him,” Shiva nodded to Patrick.
-“They’re on the house, but that doesn’t mean you can’t tip the man…” Her eyes and smile insinuated Walter should.
-He took a few Euro coins from his pocket and splashed them on the bar.
+Also you’re welcome for the drinks, but thank him.”
+Shiva nodded to Patrick.
+“They’re on the house, but that doesn’t mean you can’t tip the man…” Her eyes and smile insinuated he should.
+Walter took a few Euro coins from his pocket and splashed them on the bar.

 “No,” Patrick said pushing them back, “but thank you.
 This young lady brings me so much business I feel guilty she doesn’t ask for more.”